redislabs-training/redisfi/gallery/walkthrough.md

+## Redis Commands View
+On any page, click the Console Icon at the top right of the page to see the Redis Commands used for that page.
+They're shown in order, with each of their given latencies next to them, with the total latency at the top.

+- Total latency is all server side DB operations, including any internal bookkeeping or post processing.
+(This includes sending the commands themselves to the stream to be read by this window later)
+- `JSON` commands are round trip latency, as the client doesn't return Redis reported latency
+- `FT` commands are Redis reported latency.

+The goal here, obviously, is to show how quickly Redis is able to process so much data to be able to render the page.

+For the Investments portion, we have ~150k keys on a single shard; for the VSS, we have 2.2M on 12.

 ## Investments - RediSearch+JSON
 The first portion of the demo looks to create a consumer investment portal (think a cross between Robinhood and your Retirement account).
 On every page, the prices are live and change as they update to reflect market changes.